 entire world, via a ghostly avatar, while he (physical Franklin)

 was back at home being a kid as usual.

 Note the parallels between Franklin's universe globes (see in heroes Reborn and again in Hickman's run) and the snow globe at the end of TV's "St Elsewhere".
 The entire universe exists in the mind of a child.
 Although the first appearance of Franklin globe post-dates the last episode of St Elsewhere, Franklin's power was already clear in the 1970s (circa FF140) and note the similar child in FF203.

 The case against the Tommy Westphall hypothesis and also the Franklin hypothesis is that both universes contained adult themes that a child would not understand.
 However, a person does not have to understand something in order to create it: he simply plants seeds and then sees them evolve in ways he never expected or wanted.
 This just reinforces Franklin's fear of change (see below).

-I'm not sure I would use the phrase "not really real" but I agree with Reverend meteor that something is wrong.
-We know that Valeria's origin was down to Franklin, and she then de-aged, so something weird is happening.
+I'm not sure I would use the phrase "not really real" but I agree with Reverend Meteor that Valeria's origin was down to Franklin, and unconsciously it's part of his plan.

 He did the same trick again when faced with Abraxas.
 Only this time he saw that his Mommy was seriously scared, so he acted consciously.
 For those who missed the stories, Abraxas had enough power to end all existence.
 He had already killed Galactus on numerous different realities, just to show what he could do.
 In Fantastic Four volume 3 number 49 he is defeated by Franklin Richards.
 Franklin sees that his Mom is scared, so he decides to fix the situation.
 He does.
 Exactly what happened is a bit confusing, but it involves summoning Eternity, and Galactus, and using the Ultimate Nullifier.
 Big stuff.